 TUTORIALS: Each lecture section is divided into a number of tutorial sections.
 A tutorial section involves a smaller number of students, and is the place where you get a chance to see more examples worked and to work problems under the supervision of an instructor who knows the subject.
-There will also be short tests given regularly in the tutorials.
 As with the lectures, you can greatly increase the effectiveness of the tutorials by preparing for them: if you are aware of specific questions and difficulties before you go into the tutorial, you are more likely to get them solved.

-TUTORIALS BEGIN THURSDAY, SEPTEMBER 17, 2009.
+TUTORIALS BEGIN MONDAY, JANUARY 13, 2014.

-MARKS: Your final grade in this course will be determined by the marks you earn on a final exam, a midterm exam and a series of tutorial tests.
+MARKS: Your final grade in this course will be determined by the marks you earn on a final exam, midterm exam and a series of tutorial worksheets.
 The relative weightings of these components towards your final grade are as follows.